robertpyke/Tutorials/aws/ddb_materialized_view_via_lambda/README.md

 We've enabled tracing.
 You can read more about XRay Tracing in the official docs (http://docs.aws.amazon.com/lambda/latest/dg/lambda-x-ray.html#using-x-ray).

 We've described our function's code inline.
 (ZipFile, for Python, can be just the code inline).
-We've left it as a TODO comment.
-You probably wouldn't leave it as a TODO in production.
+We're just using some sample code to print the event source.
+You probably wouldn't leave your code inline like this for anything non-trivial.

 Our function has a 25 second timeout (for no particular reason).